-Dining at Smyth was just dumb luck.
+Dining at Smyth-Chicago was just dumb luck.
 We unexpectedly found ourselves with a long weekend and no commitments, so that meant frantic last-minute travel and dining arrangements.
 All the splashiest names were booked for a Saturday evening, but that’s where lady luck intervened and a cancellation at Smyth allowed us to nab a 7:30 rezzie for two.

-Proprietors Karen and John Shields opened in 2016 after a five year sabbatical in Smyth County, Virginia where they not only found their mojo in fresh farm to table produce, but also the name for their new restaurant.
+Chef-owners Karen and John Shields opened in 2016 after a five year sabbatical in Smyth County, Virginia where they not only found their mojo in fresh farm to table produce, but also the name for their new restaurant.

 Back in Chicago they went to work, establishing ties to The Farm, a 40 year old, 20 acre oasis an hour south in Kankakee, and creating the welcoming atmosphere they envisioned.
 They did it with stylish “rusticity” using natural woods and lighting.
 Their dress code?
 I was told to come as you are, which of course we did not, however they were absolutely serious.
 Without white tablecloths it’s almost jarring when each dish arrives, each more beautiful and scrumptious than the last.